camilasp/camilasp/README.md

 <p> I would actually say that I'm curious about a bunch of stuff and this is probably why I'm always studying something new. 🤭</p>

-<p>I decided to transition to a career in technology and to achieve this goal, I've been studying Systems Analysis and Development at University since the beginning of 2021, as well as doing other courses online.</p>
+<p>I decided to transition to a career in technology and to achieve this goal, I've been studying Systems Analysis and Development at University as well as taking a graduate course in data science.</p>

-<p> At the moment, I'm studying Python, SQL, Machine Learning and Java.
+<p> At the moment, I'm studying Python, SQL, Machine Learning and Statistics.

- <p>At last but not least, my dream is to help make the world a better place to all beings. 🌎🦁🌳🙋‍♀️</p>
-  😄

  If you would like to contact me: